cpd67/CIS658-Final-Project-App/README.md

 * [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - CSS framework for building responsive web apps

 The REST API for this project is hosted here: https://money-trail-api.herokuapp.com/.
 API code can be found here: https://github.com/cpd67/CIS658-Final-Project-API.

+The following resource was helpful in deploying this app: https://blog.heroku.com/deploying-react-with-zero-configuration